-The Burns Paiute Tribe had a reservation north of Burns in Harney County.
+The Burns Paiute Tribe had a reservation north of Burns in Oregon.
 This area is encompassed in the Great Basin an arid expanse of land shared by several states, and for food needs this indigenous people had to be particularly in tune with the seasons, if they were to endure the perils of winter.

 Different seasons, would bring different opportunities for food, just like any able farmer of today would attest to.
 The Wadatika would follow their seasons religiously.
 They would look to gather edible plants from streams, marshes and lakes when and where they had the chance and they would also fish and hunt.